 - access to targeted, relevant training for students in regional areas.

-The Government will continue its significant investment in the training and TAFE system.
+We will continue this significant investment in the training and TAFE system.
 Funding will only be provided to training that meets the needs of students, industry and the economy.

 It is also producing the skilled workers we need to support the Government’s record number of infrastructure projects, including the Melbourne Metro Rail Project and the Level Crossing Removal Project.

-TAFEs are the engine room for Victorian jobs, delivering around 70 per cent of all apprenticeships and retraining Victorians with skills to help them transition to new jobs.
-Under Skills First, they are recognised and supported in this critical role.
+TAFEs are the engine room for Victorian jobs, delivering around 70 per cent of all apprenticeships.
+They also retrain Victorians with skills to help them transition to new jobs.
+Under Skills First, they are recognised and supported.

 The capacity of TAFEs to meet the needs of their communities is being restored with funding each year to recognise their distinct role as the public provider supporting learners of all ages and abilities, no matter where they live.

 The days of low quality training providers are over.
 Private providers are focusing their business plans on delivering great training rather than worrying about poor quality, low cost competitors and their bottom line.
-Skills First is ensuring quality providers can successfully compete to meet the needs of students, industry and the economy.
+Quality providers can compete to meet the needs of students, industry and the economy.

-Through the introduction of Skills First, funding subsidies now reflect the real cost of qualifications and ensure high quality training is meeting the needs of industry and employers.
-New contracts are ensuring that Government funds are well spent.
+Funding subsidies now reflect the real cost of qualifications and ensure high quality training is meeting the needs of industry and employers.
+New contracts are ensuring that public funds are well spent.

 Industry at the forefront

-Training to meet the unique skills needs of regional areas and specialised training will be supported through $30 million in funds for 2017.
-The Regional and Specialist Training Fund will ensure there is training in regions and industries where the current system lacks the ability to meet the needs of local businesses.
+The Regional and Specialist Training Fund ensures there is training in regions and industries where the current system lacks the ability to meet the needs of local businesses.